The Coca-Cola Company [KO] stock Reiterated by Wells Fargo analyst, price target now $64

-The Coca-Cola Company [NYSE: KO] gained 0.89% on the last trading session, reaching $53.54 price per share at the time.
+The Coca-Cola Company [NYSE: KO] price surged by 2.59 percent to reach at $1.42.
 The company report on November 11, 2021 that The Coca-Cola Company to Participate in Redburn CEO Conference.

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.